 Generally, progressive JPEGs are 1-3% smaller in size than baseline, even though the image quality is the same.
 This saves bandwidth and storage, helping your website load faster.

-Given that mobile traffic will surpass desktop in 2020 and mobile internet can often be slow, even small improvements in load speed are important.
+Given that mobile traffic surpassed desktop in 2021 and mobile internet can often be slow, even small improvements in load speed are important.

 Now that we know why turning your JPEGs into progressive is useful, let’s find out how to convert one using Uploadcare.
 All transformations at Uploadcare are done via CDN image operations.